Cache backends

 false

-Activate a persistent connection to redis server.
-This could be a benefit under high load cloud setups.
+Activate a persistent connection to a redis server.
+This is a good idea in high load cloud setups.

 database